rpki-client/rpki-client-portable/README.md

 rpki-client may work on other operating systems, newer and older, but the above ones are tested regularly by the developers.

-If you install from a github repository checkout please read the [INSTALL](./INSTALL) file instead.
+If you install from a GitHub repository checkout please read the [INSTALL](./INSTALL) file instead.

 Reports (success or otherwise) are welcome.
 You may report bugs or submit pull requests at the GitHub project: https://github.com/rpki-client/rpki-client-portable